What to know about TSA PreCheck® military benefits

 If you're an active or retired military member and you're interested in applying for TSA PreCheck, you may wonder if you receive additional benefits from the airport security program.
 Below you'll find information on TSA PreCheck military benefits for active-duty service members, veterans, military spouses and dependents.

-TSA PreCheck is an expedited airport security program run by the Transportation Security Administration.
-Members of TSA PreCheck receive a Known Traveler Number (KTN), which can be used when booking flights to access the TSA PreCheck line.
+TSA PreCheck is an airport security program run by the Transportation Security Administration (TSA).
+Members of TSA PreCheck receive a Known Traveler Number (KTN), which can be used when booking flights to access TSA PreCheck security lanes.

-The TSA PreCheck line is generally shorter than the regular security line.
-Additionally, PreCheck members do not have to remove their shoes, belts or sweatshirts/light outerwear, and liquids and laptops can remain inside baggage.
+TSA PreCheck lanes can help expedite the airport security process.
+Additionally, TSA PreCheck members do not typically have to remove their shoes, belts or sweatshirts/light outerwear, and liquids and laptops can remain inside baggage.

-The fee for PreCheck is currently $78, but it is always subject to change.
-You must be fingerprinted and pass a background check to be approved for PreCheck, but once you are, your membership is valid for five years.
+To receive TSA PreCheck status, you must be fingerprinted and pass a background check.
+Once approved your membership is valid for five years.

 How to get TSA PreCheck if you're in the military